-The budget includes full-year funding for select market adjustments and step/merit adjustments at a general fund cost of \$20.2 million.
-The Five-Year Plan includes targeted market pay adjustments and an annual 3% step/merit adjustment in each year.
+The budget includes full-year funding for market adjustments for Sheriff and Adult Detention Center sworn/uniform personnel and step/merit adjustments, plus benefit cost increases, at a general fund cost of \$20.2 million.
+The Five-Year Plan includes an annual 3% step/merit adjustment in each year.
 Additional detail can be found in the Compensation section of this document.

-Staffing Increases by Quadrant
+Staffing Increases

-The proposed budget includes the addition of 159.25 full-time equivalents (FTEs) to enhance service delivery and meet the growing needs of the community, additional staffing has been added in key areas of local government.
+The budget includes the addition of 158.75 full-time equivalent (FTEs) to enhance service delivery and meet the growing needs of the community, additional staffing has been added in key areas of local government.
 These new positions will help improve efficiency, support critical programs, and ensure the continued provision of high-quality services to residents and businesses.
 Detailed information on staffing can be found in each of the agency sections.
 The following table shows the breakdown of new staffing by quadrant: